vmware-archive/postfacto/README.md

 ![](media/sample-retro.png)

-Postfacto was originally created by [Pivotal Labs](https://pivotal.io/labs) by a team in their [Sydney office](https://pivotal.io/locations/sydney).
+Postfacto was created by [Pivotal Labs](https://pivotal.io/labs) by a team in their [Sydney office](https://pivotal.io/locations/sydney).
 It was originally available as a hosted SAAS product at [postfacto.io](https://postfacto.io) but has since been open sourced and focused on being a self hosted product.
 Postfacto is made up of a **React** web app and a **Ruby on Rails** API that provides an API for the front end.

 You can stay up to date with the latest Postfacto releases by signing up to our [mailing list](http://eepurl.com/dlQPND).